A Minute With: Matt LeBlanc on new 'Episodes' and life after 'Friends'

-BEVERLY HILLS, California After winning over audiences and becoming a household name as one of the six lead characters in NBC's hit sitcom "Friends," actor Matt LeBlanc has found an unconventional way to carve a new chapter in his career; playing a nastier version of himself.
+BEVERLY HILLS, Calif.
+Jan 8 After winning over audiences and becoming a household name as one of the six lead characters in NBC's hit sitcom "Friends," actor Matt LeBlanc has found an unconventional way to carve a new chapter in his career; playing a nastier version of himself.

 LeBlanc, 46, who spent 10 years playing the dim-witted but lovable Joey Tribbiani on "Friends," has found a new lease of life on television playing the reckless and rude character of Matt LeBlanc on Showtime's "Episodes," a role that has already won him a Golden Globe award.